jorge-herrera-delgado/dar/README.md

 ```c#
 new DataBaseRepositoryBase(connectionProvider, dataBaseType);
 ```
 You might wonder, what is `connectionProvider`?
 Well, this is where we provide our configuration to the framework.
-We can create our own custome dependency but let's use the default class.
+We can create our own custom dependency but let's use the default class.
 ```c#
 new ConnectionProvider(connection);
 ```